Mazalik/CefprozilGutImpact/README.md

 ## Tests
 This project includes tests to validate the functionality of the data preprocessing, analysis, and visualization scripts.
 Tests cover:
 - Data loading and validation.
-- Correct generation of bar plots and boxplots.
+- Generation of bar plots and boxplots.
-- Accuracy of statistical calculations (if applicable).

 To run the tests, use the following command:
 ```bash